 H. ACADEMIC DEPARTMENT CHAIRS

-See Academic Procedures and Regulations (AP&R Number 2) in section VII of faculty guide
+See Academic Procedures and Regulations (AP&R Number 2) in section VII of Academic Policy and Procedure

 1. Duties.
 Academic department chairs report to the dean of their college and are responsible for the curriculum, budget, and personnel functions of their departments.

 2. Vacancies.
 The position of department chair can become vacant for a variety of reasons, including death, retirement, resignation, or removal; or in accordance with departmental procedures specifying term limits or rotation in office.